CNN TV

 While this should remain a family decision, given the rise in hate activities since the election I believe a private school is best.
 Besides, the girls were already attending private schools.
 They should not be used as experiments or to highlight problems within the education system.
 We should view their safety and education as more important than various special interests.

-Mark November 19th, 2008 3:27 pm ET
+November 19, 2008 at 3:27 pm |

 Jack.